We Analyzed the Future Direction of Co-Diagnostics Inc. (CODX), Here is What We Found

-Co-Diagnostics Inc. (NASDAQ:CODX) went down by -4.04% from its latest closing price compared to the recent 1-year high of $27.58.
-The company’s stock price has collected -4.62% of loss in the last five trading sessions.
-Press Release reported on 08/04/21 that Co-Diagnostics, Inc. Announces Second Quarter 2021 Earnings Release Date And Webcast
+Co-Diagnostics Inc. (NASDAQ:CODX) went up by 9.62% from its latest closing price compared to the recent 1-year high of $22.15.
+The company’s stock price has collected 7.07% of gains in the last five trading sessions.
+Press Release reported on 08/13/21 that Thinking about buying stock in Boxlight, Pilgrim’s Pride, Co-Diagnostics, Sesen Bio, or Aethlon Medical?

 Is It Worth Investing in Co-Diagnostics Inc. (NASDAQ :CODX) Right Now?